Sciences Po: Duhamel scandal

 Camille Kouchner, daughter of Bernard Kouchner, published a book in which she wrote that her step-father Olivier Duhamel, at that time president of the Foundation of Sciences Po which was the "heart of [his] power" for 30 years, sexually abused his step-son for two years during his childhood.
-She denounced the "microcosm of powerful people, [at] Saint-Germain-des-Prés" (headquarters of Sciences Po) who "knew" according to her, but acted "like nothing happened".
 Newspapers further unearthed a series of controversial attitudes toward the sexuality of minors.
 It led to a series of investigations on the environment of Duhamel at Sciences Po and on the way they dealt with these abuses.

-The scandal "shook" Sciences Po (Le Monde) and put it into turmoil (France Culture).
-The scandal was compared to a "bomb" launched on Sciences Po (Le Figaro), to an "unpinned grenade throwned on Sciences Po" (Le Temps and Courrier International) and to a "shockwave" on Sciences Po (The Times, La Croix etc.).
-Frederic Mion had been alerted, in particular by Aurélie Filippetti in 2019, former Ministry of Culture, of the situation but a "law of silence" had been put in place in the family regarding this.
-Mion declared he thought he was "rumour" and that he should have taken the issue more seriously.
-He told Le Monde: "I let myself be fooled".
-According to Le Temps, a group of lecturers knew these allegations, some of them since 2008.
-They didn't break the silence, justifying themselves by the possible prescriptive period or that these facts were part of the "familial saga" in a hedonist context and "complex parents-children relations" in the 1970s.